Bongs are a classic way to experience amazing dry herb sessions with smooth hits, and tasty smoke.

 Bongs, in general, are pretty simple pieces of kit.
 After all, they are essentially a tube with a bit of water in them.
 However, the subtle differences between different types can have a huge impact on your session.

 The first thing you need to consider is the basic design of your bong.
 If you want something straightforward and easy to handle then a tube bong is the way to go, it offers big, fresh hits without any over-complicated design features.
 However, if you want something with a bit more stability and iconic appeal, then a beaker bong is the way to go.
-Its broad base means that it’s harder to knock over, and it's bigger reservoir also helps deliver even cooler hits.
+Its broad base means that it’s harder to knock over, and its bigger reservoir also helps deliver even cooler hits.
 If you don't have much space to spare, but you still want serious hits, then look no further than a bubbler; all the smoothness of a bong at a fraction of the size!

 The next thing to consider is the material.
-Glass is the default for the industry, it is easy to maintain, nice to look at, and its non-reactive nature isn't going to interfere with the flavor of your hits.
+Quality glass is the default for the industry, it is easy to maintain, nice to look at, and its non-reactive nature isn't going to interfere with the flavor of your hits.
 Glass blongs can come in a variety of different finishes and sizes, so if you appreciate the aesthetic side of things, then you'll be well served.
 However, an increasingly popular alternative to glass is silicone.
 This material is resilient, easy to clean, and comes in a truly staggering array of colors.

 Finally, the last thing you need to consider is what material you want to use this bong with.
 The vast majority of bongs come with bowls, these are specifically designed to work with dry herb and can hold multiple hits-worth.
 However, if you want something a little more potent, then you might be interested in a dab rig.
 These are specially designed for use with concentrates and come with nails.
 This is similar to a bowl but tends to be flatter in design.
 They are also often made out of more heat-resistant material like Quartz so they can stand up to the extreme temperatures associated with dry herb concentrates.